drakearonhalt/murmctl/README.md

 * argparse from CentOS repo

 Developed on CentOS 6.5

-murmctl may work with other versions but has not been tested.
+murmctl may work with other versions and distros but has not been tested.

 * * *